 Use Anti-Virus Software

-Installing a quality anti-virus program takes just a few minutes and can be a relatively painless process.
+The next best step for managing your cybersecurity game is installing a quality anti-virus program.
+This takes just a few minutes and can be a relatively painless process.
 Popular consumer expert Clark Howard suggests a variety of free anti-virus programs on his website.
 Like the password apps, many anti-virus offerings run on the “freemium model.”
 At Define Financial, we use a combination of BitDefender and Avast on our computers.

 Keep Software Updated

-Bree Fowler of Consumer Reports recommends updating anything and everything on your personal computer.
+Our next cybersecurity tip comes from Bree Fowler of Consumer Reports.
+She recommends updating anything and everything on your personal computer.
 This means updating your:

 - Operating System (OS), be it Windows 10 or whatever large predatory cat Apple is now on